ros2/design/articles/zero_copy.md

 1. Taking direction from the `Subscription` after polling it for data availability or waiting via a wait set.
 2. Using an `Executor`, which takes the data from the user and delivers it via a user-defined callback.

-Note: It is assumed that the user will be abe to take multiple messages at a time if they are available.
+Note: It is assumed that the user will be able to take multiple messages at a time if they are available.

 In the first case, the user could choose to either:

 * Manage the memory for the message instance themselves, providing a reference to it, into which the middleware should fill the data.
 * Take one or more loaned messages from the middleware and return the loans later.

-In the second case, the user is delegating the memory management ot he client library via the `Executor`.The `Executor` may or may not borrow data from the middleweare, but the user callback does not care, so this can be considered an implementation detail.
+In the second case, the user is delegating the memory management of the client library via the `Executor`.The `Executor` may or may not borrow data from the middleware, but the user callback does not care, so this can be considered an implementation detail.
 The user should be able to influence what the `Executor` does, and in the case that memory needs to be allocated, the user should be able to provide an allocator or memory management strategy which would influence the `Executor`'s behavior.

 ## Requirements

-Based on the the use cases above, the general requirements are as follows:
+Based on the use cases above, the general requirements are as follows:

 * Users must be able to avoid all memory operations and copies in at least one configuration.